 Many years ago I found a certain “glue” and when I used it on the fuselage halves of my Airfix Wellington, the next morning to my horrid discovery, it left a sink line over the entire length of the model.
 For days it kept eating away until I finally gave up sanding.
 Nothing is worse when you hold a model to the light under a special angle and you notice a shallow difference, especially when you already slapped paint on it.
 You’ll end up with two sinks.
 One on your model, the other in your stomach!

-Good news however.
-Squadron Products has released a new plastic weld under their brand name.
-It comes in a 1oz bottle with brush cap and I have been experimenting with it since last month on my projects.
+Good news however!
+Squadron Products has a plastic weld under their brand name like no other (SQ9070 found on Squadron.com).
+It comes in a 1 oz bottle with brush cap and I have been experimenting with it since last month on my projects.
 For my part I believe it has the top four elements that you should look for in a plastic cement.

 - There is “time” to apply it.

 - It dries fast…but not too fast!

 - And it is sand-able within one or two hours of drying time.

 The latter is important, especially when dealing with fuselage and wing halves on airplane models.
 Another characteristic with this weld is that you can blend Squadron Putty with it, or any other putty that is lacquer based.
 This comes in handy when you have to apply putty in tight corners or spots that are difficult to reach.